Loma language

 Loma (Loghoma, Looma, Lorma) is a Mande language spoken by the Loma people of Liberia and Guinea.

 Dialects of Loma proper in Liberia are Gizima, Wubomei, Ziema, Bunde, Buluyiema.
 The dialect of Guinea, Toma (Toa, Toale, Toali, or Tooma, the Malinke name for Loma), is an official regional language.

 In Liberia, the people and language are also known as "Bouze" (Busy, Buzi), which is considered offensive.

 Writing systems

 Today, Loma uses a Latin-based alphabet which is written from left to right.
 A syllabary saw limited use in the 1930s and 1940s in correspondence between Loma-speakers, but today has fallen into disuse.

+Phonology

+Loma has 21 consonants, 28 vowels, and 2 tones.

+Every vowel has 4 forms: Short and non-nasalized, Short and nasalized, Long and non-nasalized, and Long and nasalized making a total of 28 vowels.